yash-izate/First-Repository/README.md

 🌱 I’m currently learning full stack development and data structures and algorithms (DSA) in Java.

-💞️ I’m looking to collaborate on full stack projects, particularly those that use JavaScript frameworks and Java for backend development.
+💞️ I’m looking to collaborate on full stack projects.

 💕  I’m also interested in building innovative web applications that solve real-world problems .